Home » Tours » Taylor Swift | The Eras Tour

 Midnights Era

-Midnights Era 2022-present “Meet me at midnight.”
+Midnights Era 2022-2024 “Meet me at midnight.”
 With the release of her tenth studio album, Midnights, Taylor became more universally loved than ever before.
-When 20,000 people regularly started showing up outside her sold out “The Eras Tour” stadium shows, it became clear that something unique was happening.
-Streaming records made
+And when 20,000 people regularly started showing up outside her sold out “The Eras Tour” stadium shows a couple of months later, it became clear that something

 Read More »